guckstift/crunchy/README.md

 A string literal is enclosed in double-quotes `"`.
 Between those quotes only ASCII characters that are not control characters can appear, so e.g. no newlines or tabs are allowed in a string literal.

+An "int" expression can be negated by prefixing it with `-`.

 Two or more expressions of type "int" can be combined with `+`, `-` or `*` together.
 The `*` which forms a multiplication has higher precedence over `+` or `-` which form an addition or subtraction.